 - 1 or 2 DLL (Dynamic Link Library) files

 The .ini file is a text file that contains the configuration settings for the Odin flash tool.
 If you remove this file, Odin will not run at all.
-It’s editable and you can customize Odin by changing the values and adding more lines to it.
-Depending on the Odin version you have, the configuration might differ.
+It’s editable and you can customize Odin by changing the values.
+Depending on the Odin version, the configuration might differ.

-The Odin3.ini has a bunch of labels (highlighted with blue).
-Under each label, you’ll find several flags (highlighted with yellow).
+The Odin3.ini has a bunch of labels (highlighted in blue).
+Under each label, you’ll find several flags (highlighted in green).

 Below, I have explained each label and flag fount in the .ini file for the latest Odin.
 You can enable or disable any flag by setting its value to ‘0‘ or ‘1‘.
 (0= disable, 1= enable).